-'Risk score' means the numerical expression summarising the supervisory assessment of an individual risk to capital, liquidity and funding representing the likelihood that a risk will have a significant prudential impact on the investment firm after considering risk management and controls and before consideration of the investment firm's ability to mitigate the risk through available capital or liquidity resources.
+'Risk score' means the numerical expression summarising the supervisory assessment of an individual risk to capital, liquidity and funding representing the likelihood that a risk will have a significant prudential impact on the investment firm (e.g. potential loss) after considering risk management and controls and before consideration of the investment firm's ability to mitigate the risk through available capital or liquidity resources.